Find Affordable College Courses

 Bethlehem, PA

-Out of the 36 schools in the Middle Atlantic Region that were part of this year’s ranking, Lehigh University landed the # 5 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend Lehigh University.
+The school came in at #5 on this year’s Best Civil Engineering Schools in the Middle Atlantic Region list.
 Located in the city of Bethlehem, Lehigh is a private not-for-profit college with a medium-sized student population.

 On average, civil eng graduates from Lehigh take out $25,552 in student loans while working on their degree.